Halifuda/cbitmap/README.md

   the map is relatively small like 8 or 16 bits, you can put it on stack safely.
 If it is larger like 256 or 1024 bits, you may want to put it on heap.

+  The alloc feature which is enabled by default is only used for formatting.

 ## Examples